dotenv-org/dotenv-vault-ruby/README.md

 The extended standard lets you sync your `.env` files – quickly & securely.
 Stop sharing them over insecure channels like Slack and email, and never lose an important `.env` file again.

-You need a [Dotenv Account](https://dotenv.org) to use dotenv-vault.
+You need a [Dotenv Account](https://dotenv.org) to use Dotenv Vault.
 It is free to use with premium features.

 **[Create your account](https://dotenv.org/signup)**